filecoin-project/filecoin-plus-large-datasets/.github/ISSUE_TEMPLATE/datacap-application-for-large-dataset.md

 ---
 # Large Dataset Notary Application

-To apply as a large client, please fill out the following form.
+To apply for a DataCap allocation for your dataset, please fill out the following information.

 ## Core Information
 - Organization Name: